 - Dish soap, hand soap, laundry soap, fabric softener

 The biggest and easiest thing we often overlook that eliminates trash and garbage and also saves money is sharing.

 Food, transportation expenses, clothing, appliances.

 We share lawn equipment and appliances with our family members.
 We have one ladder between three households.
 No one needs a ladder all the time, so it rotates locations.
 It was a $100 expense divided by 3.
 We share food and soup, and since we have a young son who is never full, this helps us a lot with food costs.
-My neighbor has been a blessing with childcare help, and in return I help watch two dogs that she has.
+My neighbor has been a blessing with childcare help, and in return, I help watch two dogs that she has.
 Sharing the burden of chores is also a lifesaver!
-My husband snowplows our neighbors driveways, it builds fellowship and community trust.
+My husband snowplows our neighbor's driveways, it builds fellowship and community trust.
 We also pass around magazines and books.
-I wanted houseplants very bad, but those are expensive.
-A friend of mine at work has given me at least 5 plants he found at the curb, and with a little TLC they came right back to life.
+I wanted houseplants very badly, but those are expensive.
+A friend of mine at work has given me at least 5 plants he found at the curb, and with a little TLC, they came right back to life.
 They are happily thriving in my home now.
 Had he not done this, they would have been tossed carelessly into the garbage can.
-Since he has quadruplets (yes you read that right, him and his wife are the busy parents of multiples), our sons clothing gets recycled down to their children whenever possible.
+Since he has quadruplets (yes you read that right, he and his wife are the busy parents of multiples), our son's clothing gets recycled down to their children whenever possible.
 Sharing feels good!

 So share and "pay it forward".
 Recycle, reuse, and re-purpose!
 We can all do a little more to make this planet a lot better!